fidoster/fidoster/README.md

 - 📫 How to reach me **farhan.midsweden@gmail.com**

-- 📄 Know about my experiences [LinkedIn](https://www.linkedin.com/in/farhan-ahmed-dev/)
+- 📄 Know more about my experiences [LinkedIn](https://www.linkedin.com/in/farhan-ahmed-dev/)

 - ⚡ Fun fact **loves to travel & lived in 5 different countries**